MahboubehSeyedpour/jetpack-loading/README.md

 ![Image Alt Text](screenshots/header.png)

 # JetpackLoading

+In almost all applications, there are processes that run asynchronously, such as API requests or long-running tasks.
+In these cases, developers usually use the loading view to show users that something is in progress.
-JetpackLoading is a collection of nice loading animations for Jetpack Compose.
+JetpackLoading is a collection of nice loading animations in Jetpack Compose, adapted from the famous [AVLoadingIndicatorView](https://github.com/HarlonWang/AVLoadingIndicatorView) library.

-## 🔗 Links
-You can find Android(XML) version of this [here](https://github.com/ninjaprox/NVActivityIndicatorView)

-Also, find iOS version [here](https://github.com/HarlonWang/AVLoadingIndicatorView)
+See the animations in the demo section and their use in

 ## Demo
 <img src="screenshots/screenshot.gif" alt="GIF 1" width="300" height="600">

 ##  Indicators